cryoilrj/QuakeSupport/runs/README.md

 ## 3) [QM_reset](https://github.com/cryoilrj/QuakeSupport/blob/main/runs/QS_QM_reset.py) - Script to reset QuakeMigrate scripts
 :snowman: Resets key parameters in QuakeMigrate scripts after each 2-hour run in QS_run_day in preparation for the next iteration or another day run
 :snowman: Resets the `detect`, `trigger`, and `locate` scripts
-:snowman: Only required if running in day format, ensure this script is in the same folder as QM_run_day
+:snowman: Only required if running in day format, ensure this script is in the same run folder as QM_run_day
 :snowman: Can also be used/modified individually to act as a failsafe to restore QuakeMigrate scripts back to a default or "save" state